vastoboy/Caesar-Light/README.md

 Run in Ubuntu\
 Install Elasticsearch and set up an index before running server program

-Data Used in this example is generated and it is not a real person's data nor does it represent a real individual's brosing activitiy
+Data Used in this example is generated and it is not a real person's data nor does it represent a real individual's browsing activitiy